microsoft/Connect-keynote_AI_demos/visionapi/CognitiveServicesVisionAPIDemo.md

     ![](./Images/media/image7.png){width="3.198140857392826in"
     height="1.758293963254593in"}

-    We host your model at an API endpoint, but Sometimes you need an on-client experience because of network issues or latency.
+    **Explanation-** We host your model at an API endpoint, but Sometimes you need an on-client experience because of network issues or latency.
 MSFT is here for you at the intelligent edge.